 Art is too personal to be separated from the artist

-Art is a deeply personal, emotional experience for both the artist and the consumer.
-An artist creates art out of his or her deepest feelings.
-It’s impossible to separate their artwork from their life because the artwork is shaped and molded by their experiences and actions, by what they value and what they reject.
+It’s impossible to separate their artwork from artists’ lives because the artwork is shaped and molded by their experiences and actions, by what they value and what they reject.
 Without knowing the artist’s personal life, we miss out on an entire level of understanding of their art and symbolic references.
 For example, without knowing the real history of the Marquis de Sade, all his stories are just adolescent fantasies.
-An artist and his art are inextricably linked, a connection that artists profit from, therefore it stands to reason that when an artist devalues norms of society, their art loss its value as well.
+An artist and his art are inextricably linked, a connection that artists profit from.
+Therefore, it stands to reason that when an artist devalues norms of society, their art loss its value as well.

 It glorifies their illegal actions

-Ignoring the artist’s wrongdoing gives them, and other artists, legitimacy to continue their unethical and illegal actions.
+Ignoring artists’ wrongdoings gives them legitimacy to continue their unethical and illegal actions.
 On a smaller scale, we might glorify a Rock ‘n’ Roll lifestyle that teens will emulate as a result, but this debate doesn’t stop at trashing hotel rooms.
-As long as rapists and murderers are still being lauded for their work, and artists keep getting the recognition they want, then we, as a society, will be paving the path for others to do the same.
-If we stop consuming art by abusers, perhaps other artists will think twice before doing something illegal.
+As long as rapists, racists and murderers are still being lauded for their work, and artists keep getting the recognition they want, then we, as a society, will be paving the path for others to do the same.
+If we stop consuming art by abusers, perhaps other artists will think twice before doing something illegal or behaving unethically.